-If you want a classic that’s made to travel at great speed for extended periods, it’s best to buy German.
+If you want a classic made to travel at speed for extended periods, buying German makes sense.
 Here are our favourite Autobahn-ready classics

-The most intimidating sight in the rear view mirror in the mid-to-late 70s would have been the wide nose of the then-new S Class in 450SEL 6.9 guise.
+The most intimidating sight in the rear view mirror in the mid-to-late 70s would have been the wide nose of the then-new S Class in 450SEL 6.9 guise, introduced in 1975 and produced until 1981.
 Very few cars would be able to keep up with the big V8 limo; it could cover the Autobahn prerequisite 70-90mph range in a blistering 6.1 seconds.
 Saab would later need their 2.3 Turbo beat that time.

 And today, while R129 SL values have climbed convincingly, the W116 series is lagging behind; it’s the 6.9 that is of most surprising value.
 Considering the some of the lofty prices its predecessor’s big V8 models catch, this 140mph Autobahn stormer is still relatively obtainable.